ds21h/LightSwitch/README.md

 This is the main module of the Lights application.
 It runs as a daemon on the server.
 It handles the automatic switching of the lights.
 For an overview please see repository Lights.

-The project structure is that of NetBeans 8.2.
+The project structure is that of NetBeans 8.4/Maven.

 History:

+Version 1.2 - 12-09-2021
+ - Upgraded to NetBeans 12.4/Maven/JDK 15
+ - Java version limited to 11 because of deployment on Raspbian

 Version 1.1.1 - 18-08-2021
  - Recompiled with LightSupport version 1.1.1